CrazyTim/spin-wheel/README.md

 // 1.
 Create a new `Wheel` object, passing the DOM element where you want it to go: const wheel = new Wheel(document.querySelector('.wheel-wrapper'));

 // 2.
-Define your settings.
-The only setting that you must define is `items`. const settings = {
+Define the wheel's properties.
+The only required property is `items`. const props = {
   pointerRotation: 90,
   items: [
     {